jimyoshida/self-taught-devops/SWE-History.md

 🌏SPDY is an obsolete open-specification communication protocol developed for transporting web content.
 Google announced SPDY in late 2009 and deployed in 2010.

+🌏Google Native Client (NaCl) was a sandboxing technology for running either a subset of Intel x86, ARM, or MIPS native code, or a portable executable, in a sandbox.
+It allows safely running native code from a web browser, independent of the user operating system, allowing web apps to run at near-native speeds, which aligns with Google's plans for ChromeOS.
+Initial release: 16 September 2011

 🌏QUIC is a general-purpose transport layer network protocol initially designed by Jim Roskind at Google, implemented, and deployed in 2012.
 QUIC Introduction: October 12, 2012